1jour1vin

 Eye

-Deep purple hue
+Deep color with purple highlights

 Nose

-Aromas of red berries, violets and liquorice
+Aromas of red berries, violets, and licorice

-Round, full-bodied and beautifully refined.
+Round, full-bodied, and beautifully refined

 Serve